bargross/tiny-jarvis/README.md

 # TinyJarvis
-A project to create my own small LLM for learning purposes.
+A project where I am creating my own small-tiny LLM for learning purposes.